describo/describo.github.io/src/docs/articles/taytay-sings-the-budget-blues.md

 ## TayTay Sings the Budget Blues

-In this article I've demonstrated how the assistant can be used to pull information from data.
+In this article I've demonstrated how the Assistant can be used to pull information from data.
-Whether it's a topic as dry as the federal budget or up to the times song lyrics, the assistant can not only help you quickly understand large swathes of content but also extract very specific bits of information from it.
+Whether it's a topic as dry as the federal budget or up to the times song lyrics, the Assistant can not only help you quickly understand large swathes of content but also extract very specific bits of information from it.

-Another useful capability is getting the assistant to work with a dataset via the lense of another.
+Another useful capability is getting the Assistant to work with a dataset via the lense of another.
 This is a fun, albeit frivolous example, but it demonstrates what you can do.

 <div class="text-xl text-center text-pretty my-10">